hydra3333/Pi4CC/README.md

 # Description <TL;DR>

    A zero-frills LAN-only Media Server using DLNA and Apache2 web server to serve up .mp4 (avc/hevc) video files from a low-cost low-power Raspberry Pi 4 server to Chromecast devices and SmartTVs in the home.
+No transcoding is done.

    Once installed and configured, the Pi 4 will run "headless" (i.e. without a monitor/keyboard/mouse);
    if required, it can be accessed and controlled remotely from a Windows PC via VNC or SSH etc.